isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publish-microservice-architecture-and-performance.md

 description: Understand how the new microservice enables scalable publishing on AEMaaCS.
 ---

-# Cloud Publishing Microservice Architecture and Performance
+# Cloud Publishing Microservice Architecture and Performance Analysis

 This article share the insights into the architecture and some performance numbers of the new cloud publishing microservice.